Remote Access Trojan: How It Gets in and Takes Control

 Using the device for further attacks

-A RAT does not just steal.
-It can also prepare the system for further attacks.
-Attackers may use the infected system to spread malware, install extra payloads, abuse processing power, or store tools for later.
+A RAT doesn’t only steal.
+It can prepare the system for more.
+Attackers may use it to spread malware, install extra payloads, abuse the machine’s processing power, or stash tools for later.
+In serious cases, one compromised endpoint becomes the first step toward a wider network breach.

 RAT infections: signs that something is wrong